 o Lower sample volumes may be acceptable by protocol waiver and with prior approval of the Sponsor study manager.

-o Collection of a week 24 on-treatment sample is not required, but collection of a sample at the patient’s week 24 visit may be necessary to ensure collection of the end of therapy sample for those subjects whose therapy is determined to be complete at week 24.
+o Collection of a week 24 on-treatment sample is not required for treatments going longer than 24 weeks, but collection of a sample at the patient’s week 24 visit may be necessary to ensure collection of the end of therapy sample for those subjects whose therapy is determined to be complete at week 24.

 o For prospectively collected samples, K2EDTA tubes will be provided by the Sponsor.
 Serum or K2EDTA plasma is acceptable for stored samples that meet all other inclusion/exclusion criteria, including documentation of appropriate sample collection, handling and storage.